Whatever the season, there’s always the opportunity to do a little giving! The trick is to make that giving extra thoughtful…

 - produce bags (to replace single use plastic bags for fresh produce).
 These come in different sizes depending on the fruit or veg your buying: USA, Canada, UK, Europe and Australia.

-- beeswax wraps (to wrap up food for the fridge or for on the go) – we love these and now all our lunchtime snacks are safely and sustainably packaged USA, Canada, UK, Europe, Australia.
+- beeswax wraps (to wrap up food for the fridge or for on the go) – we love these and now all our lunchtime snacks are safely and sustainably packaged USA, Canada, UK/EU, Australia.

 Here are some product ideas if you don’t have a local, convenient spot to buy all this good stuff.

 All in one Zero Waste Starter Kit:

 Zero Waste Personal Care Products

 An old time gifting favorite: sustainable beauty products!

 Why not opt for thoughtfully chosen items for your loved one?

 Thankfully, there are quite a few zero waste beauty and zero waste personal care product options out there.
 Although, for us, it can be tough finding ones that match all our criteria.

 Here are a few ideas that might help.